Skip to main content

 White fungus on the soil is a natural occurrence in moist environments and is not harmful to your plant or home.
 To address it:

-1. Remove and dispose of all visible fungus from the soil.
+1. Remove Visible Fungus: Gently scrape off and dispose of all visible fungus from the top layer of soil.
+This helps eliminate the bulk of the fungal growth.

-3. Move the plant to a brighter location or one with better airflow to help the soil dry out more quickly.
+3. Improve Airflow and Light: Move the plant to a brighter spot with indirect light or an area with better airflow.
+This helps the soil dry out faster, reducing the conditions that favor fungal growth.

 Addressing Discoloration and General Plant Health